 Understanding patterns means understanding the world.
-In everything, from a mechanic fixing a car, to a farmer planting crops, to a scientist making some research breakthrough – the identification of a pattern is the first step towards progress.
+In everything, from a mechanic fixing a car to a scientist making a research breakthrough, identifying a pattern is the first step towards progress.

 The most common pattern finding trap in day-to-day business is the simple act of eyeballing graphs for trends.
 We humans are great at looking at graphs and seeing trends which aren’t really there.